Bullet journal key ideas that are perfect for rapid logging and organising your life admin! Borrow the ideas here or create your own!

 You can use the same rules with events:

 ● Event attended

-If ever you have to cancel a task, appointment, or event, you can simply put an X through it, like so:
+If ever you have to cancel a task, appointment, or event in a weekly spread, you can simply put an X through it, like so:

 ⊠ = Task cancelled